liip/LiipImagineBundle/Resources/doc/data-loader/stream.rst

+.. default-role:: code
+.. _data-loaders-stream:

 Stream Loader
 =============

-.. _data-loaders-stream:

-The ``StreamLoader`` allows you to load images using PHP Streams.
+The `StreamLoader` allows you to load images using PHP Streams.

 Configuration